 - The Vice President or Dean responsible for the department with which the individual is primarily affiliated must state in writing that such storage is an essential business need and must file the written statement and approval in a secure location for subsequent audit purposes.
 The Vice President or Dean must also ensure the individual has a signed Electronic Access Agreement on file with the human resources department of the University, Medical Center, or Health Services Foundation.

-- Highly sensitive data must be securely encrypted on the electronic device or media, according to encryption methods recommended by the University IT Security & Policy Office or, for Health Systems Computing Services (HSCS) users, the HSCS Security Office.
+- Highly sensitive data must be securely encrypted on the electronic device or media, according to recommendations of this office (ISPRO recommended encryption methods) or, for Health Systems Computing Services (HSCS) users, the HSCS Security Office.